ipfs/ipfs-docs/docs/concepts/case-study-openbazaar.md

 ### The architecture

-At its highest level, the OpenBazaar network is made out of many nodes, whether desktop/laptop or mobile.
+At its highest level, the OpenBazaar network is made out of many nodes, whether desktop/laptop (OpenBazaar) or mobile (Haven).
 Each node is either a merchant or a seller, with a few exceptions; OB1 does run some gateway nodes and caching nodes themselves.
 Every node has either the OpenBazaar or Haven app installed, and "inside" the respective app is a complete `go-ipfs` node.

 <img src="./images/case-studies/img-openbazaar-nodes.png" alt="OpenBazaar high-level architecture">